Relayium

 How do I send a file from an iPhone to a Windows PC?

 Open relayium.com in a browser on both devices.
-On the same Wi-Fi they discover each other automatically; otherwise enter the pairing code shown on one device into the other.
-Pick up to 10 files, confirm the 6-digit verification code matches on both screens, and the transfer runs directly between them.
+On the same Wi-Fi they discover each other automatically; otherwise enter the pairing code shown on one device into the other, which requires whoever creates that code to sign in.
+Pick up to 1,000 files — and if advanced verification is on, confirm the 6-digit verification code matches on both screens — and the transfer runs between them end-to-end encrypted — directly on the same Wi-Fi, or over a relay that only ever sees ciphertext once you have paired across networks.

 Do I need to install an app?

-Send between Apple and everything else — no install, and no account needed for realtime transfers.
+Send between Apple and everything else — no install, and no account needed on the same network.

 Try Relayium now